Structure-preserving numerical schemes for Lindblad equations: A systemic approach to structure-preserving schemes

-\begin{remark} As one could observe, for structure-preserving schemes like above in \eqref{eqn::sp_alg}, the computational cost is dominated by matrix multiplication of size $\dimn\times \dimn$, and we believe this is perhaps the cheapest way that one could expect at the level of density matrices in general.
+\begin{remark}[Computational costs] As one could observe, for structure-preserving schemes like above in \eqref{eqn::sp_alg}, the computational cost is dominated by matrix multiplication of size $\dimn\times \dimn$, and we believe this is perhaps the cheapest way that one could expect at the level of density matrices in general.
 More specifically, using Strassen algorithm, the computational complexity is $\bigO(\dimn^{2.81})$ \cite{strassen_gaussian_1969}.
-Of course, explicit Runge-Kutta schemes discussed in \secref{sec::review::rk} also have the same computational complexity scaling with respect to the dimension $\dimn$.
-To clarify, this is only the theoretical scaling with respect to the dimension $\dimn$, and many other factors could affect the actual simulation cost, \eg{}, the time step $\dt$ or even the physical model, \ie{}, $\lbop$ itself. \end{remark}
+Explicit Runge-Kutta schemes discussed in \secref{sec::review::rk} also have the same computational complexity scaling with respect to the dimension $\dimn$, but as discussed above, Runge-Kutta schemes cannot preserve the positivity.
+To clarify, this is only the theoretical scaling with respect to the dimension $\dimn$, and many other factors could affect the actual simulation cost, \eg{}, the physical model $\lbop$. \end{remark}

-Next, we focus on the general case.
-For high-dimensional integration, Smolyak algorithm \cite{smolyak_quadrature_1963,smolyak_encyclopedia} is an efficient sparse grid method in many situations.
+\begin{remark}[General high-order schemes] We comment on the general case.
+For high-dimensional integration, Smolyak algorithm \cite{smolyak_quadrature_1963} is an efficient sparse grid method in many situations.
 However, it cannot be directly applied to this particular problem, because if one uses negative weights in the quadrature method, it is not clear whether the positivity of density matrices can still be preserved.
 The Monte Carlo methods or Quasi-Monte Carlo methods for the integral terms do not involve negative weights, and thus both methods could always help to preserve the complete positivity.
-In this work, we will focus on deterministic schemes and thus will not further study the Monte Carlo based quadrature methods, which might be an interesting future research direction.
+In this work, we will focus on deterministic schemes and thus will not further study the Monte Carlo based quadrature methods, which might be an interesting future research direction. \end{remark}

-We consider a scheme based on the midpoint rule for the high-dimensional integration in \eqref{eqn::step_two_approx}.
-We shall consider the following term,